 Shareware versionIn 1995, the DOS version of the game was re-released as shareware by StreetWise Interactive.
 The shareware version was freely available and contained the first world.
 The remaining four worlds were only available in the registered version.
-This re-released version also gained some additional features absent in the original Graftgold/Renegade release: the ability to load/save game progress, user-definable keys, a jukebox for listening to the in-game music, an in-game manual, just to name a few.
+This re-released version also added a menu with options (previously only available in-game via the F1 hotkey in the original Graftgold/Renegade release): user-definable keys and a jukebox for listening to the in-game music, just to name a few.
+The ability to load/save game progress and an in-game manual were also added.
 The actual game remained unchanged, however.

 Xmas editionThere is a Xmas special edition with winter levels

 - Issue 02/1993 – #2 Best Action Game of 1992 (Readers' Vote)

 - Power Play

 - Issue 02/1993 – Best Action Game in 1992